Lt Gen Andrew Gammell

 Andrew and Martha had a large family as follows:

-His first Army appointment was as a Lieutenant, and later as a Captain in the 81st Foot, with whom he served in England and in Ireland.
-In 1794 he transferred to the 194th Regiment (The Royal Manchester Volunteers) and became a Major.
+By April 1894 he was appointed a Captain in the 81st Foot, with whom he served in England and in Ireland and in October 1794 he transferred to the 104th Regiment (The Royal Manchester Volunteers) and became a Major.
 In 1795 he became Lt.
 Colonel in the same regiment.
 Shortly after this, the Regiment was disbanded, and Andrew took leave of absence at the beginning of 1896 to visit Europe in the hope of joining the army of the Grand Duke Charles of Austria, who was fighting the French.
 He was unsuccessful however in that respect, as volunteers were no longer acceptable, but he was able to be a spectator of most of the operations against the French in that year, and returned to England carrying important despatches, when the year's campaigning ended in the autumn.
 Among the despatches he brought home were some for H.R.H.
 The Duke of York, at that time Commander-in-Chief of the British Armed Forces and it seems fair to assume that Andrew became a friend of the Duke through the influence of Lord Elgin, who was responsible for selecting Andrew to carry the despatches referred to back to England.

-Andrew seems to have been unemployed, although on full pay, on his return from Europe for several years, although there is some evidence that he acted for a time as A. D. C. to the Duke of York.
-In 1800 he became full Colonel, and in that year joined for a time The Edwards Fencibles, a volunteer Regiment, but in 1801 he was again unattached and was on half pay until the autumn of 1803.
+On his return from Europe, Andrew seems to have been unemployed but on full pay for several years, although there is some evidence that he acted for a time as A. D. C. to the Duke of York.
+In 1799 he was appointed a Lieut-Col in a Fencible Regiment, and in 1800 was made a full Colonel in The Edwards Fencibles a volunteer Regiment, but in 1801 he was again unattached and was on half pay until the autumn of 1803.
 During this period he is referred to in Army Lists as 'late 91st Foot' or The Argyllshires, raised in 1794, but the Regimental records contain no trace of his serving with them, so his connection, if any, with the Argylls remains a mystery.

 In September 1803, Andrew was appointed to the 1st Foot or Grenadier Guards.
 At that time not only was the Duke of York Army Commander in Chief, but he was also Colonel of the Grenadiers, and it is fair to speculate that the Duke was behind the appointment.
 Andrew's military record from then on, taken from Grenadier Guards records is as follows: